johnny353535/yoi/README.md

 ## Licensing

-We plan to release YOI under a Creative Commons Attribution-NonCommercial license.
+We plan to release Yoi under a Creative Commons Attribution-NonCommercial license.